Niyoga

 Niyoga (नियोग) was a Hindu practice, primarily followed during the ancient period, in the Indian subcontinent.
 Niyoga permitted widows or wives who had no child by their husband to procreate with another man.
 The purpose of niyoga was to ensure the continuation of the family lineage and to mitigate the financial and social precariousness that a childless widow would have faced in society.
 Niyoga was forbidden in Kali Yuga by Rishi Brhaspati and other Manusmriti writers.
 It has been held that niyoga is not akin to polyandry.
-Sir Henry Maine thinks that Niyoga is of a later date than the Levirate marriage (Hebrew practice of marrying a brother's widow if she has no son), but J. D. Mayne justified levirate union as merely an enlarged form of Niyoga that came into effect after a man's death.
-The Niyoga practice enabled a woman to bear children upon union with a male with a "desirable seed".
+Sir Henry Maine argued that niyoga was of a later date than levirate marriage (the Hebrew practice of marrying a brother's widow if she had no son), while J. D. Mayne described levirate union as merely an enlarged form of niyoga that came into effect after a man's death.
+The practice enabled a woman to bear children upon union with a male possessing "desirable seed".

 Manusmṛti

-In the Manusmṛti, niyoga is described in IX.59-63, but the practice is also allowed in IX.64-68.
-This text (IX.167) describes the child born by niyoga as a kshetraja child of the husband-wife.
+In the Manusmṛti, niyoga is described in verses IX.59–63 and is permitted in IX.64–68.
+Verse IX.167 describes a child born through niyoga as a kshetraja (child of the wife).